Zaibaii/HiddenScriptRunner/README.md

 | -help, /help | -h, /h, /? | Displays the usage help message box and returns the exit code 0. |
 | -silent, /silent | -s, /s | Suppresses all HSR message boxes (errors or help). |
 | -wait, /wait | -w, /w | Waits for the target to finish and returns its exit code. |

-> Note: If installed via the provided scripts, you can simply use the `hsr` alias from any terminal.

 ### Exit Codes
 HSR uses specific exit codes to distinguish between its own operational errors and the target script's results: